 Courses such as the Crisis Renting Ready package can be delivered on a modular basis according to the specific needs of the individual.
 The Renting Ready course is an accredited course which covers all aspects of pre-tenancy training.
-Please see the templates document for an extract from the Renting Ready module 'Finding and Living with Flatmates'
+Please see the templates section of the toolkit for an extract from the Renting Ready module 'Finding and Living with Flatmates'.